ReactiveX/RxJavaFX/README.md

 Read the free eBook [_Learning RxJava with JavaFX_](https://www.gitbook.com/book/thomasnield/rxjavafx-guide/details) to get started!

-Learn more about RxJava on the <a href="https://github.com/ReactiveX/RxJava/wiki">Wiki Home</a> and the <a href="http://techblog.netflix.com/2013/02/rxjava-netflix-api.html">Netflix TechBlog post</a> where RxJava was introduced.

-RxJavaFX is a simple API to convert JavaFX events into RxJava Observables and vice versa.
-It also has a scheduler to safely move emissions to the JavaFX Event Dispatch Thread.
+RxJavaFX is a lightweight library to convert JavaFX events into [RxJava](https://github.com/ReactiveX/RxJava) Observables/Flowables and vice versa.
+It also has a `Scheduler` to safely move emissions to the JavaFX Event Dispatch Thread.

 **NOTE**: To use with [Kotlin](http://kotlinlang.org/), check out [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) to leverage this library with extension functions and additional operators.